Sam is the mother of two young boys, Juju and Blaze. Her family enjoys going on trips, crafting, learning, and exploring.

-- I blended purple, orange, yellow, and a little white for the skin.
+- Purple, orange, yellow, and a little white for the skin.

-- Purple & orange variably for the hair
+- Purple and orange variably for the hair.

-- Orange & Yellow for the seashell bra
+- Orange and yellow for the seashell bra.

-I read somewhere that place a sheet of aluminum foil over your work when firing helps the process and when I have done this it does seem to be true.
+I read somewhere that placing a sheet of aluminum foil over your work when firing helps the process, and when I have done this, it does seem to be true.
 So that's most likely what I'll do for my mermaids as well.

-Waiting until after the charm was baked didn't end up being the best idea.
-I used sharpie markers to finish off my design, which I hear fade over time--but so far I haven't had an issue.
+I planned on adding faces and paint on any further details after they were baked, but waiting until after the charm was baked didn't end up being the best idea.
+I used sharpie markers to finish my design, which I hear fade over time—but so far, I haven't had an issue.

 Here are some better ways I learned to finish them: